-Linda Starr, Legal Director
+Linda Starr, Executive Director

 Linda Starr received her J.D. from the University of Southern California Law Center and clerked for the California Court of Appeal upon graduation.
 She was an assistant district attorney in Brooklyn, New York, where she wrote and argued post-conviction matters before state and federal courts and was a supervisor in the Sex Crimes and Special Victims Unit.
 Starr worked as a staff attorney at the Sixth District Appellate Program in California and then privately represented indigent criminal defendants on appeal.
 In 2001, she co-founded NCIP with Cookie Ridolfi.

 Aaron Aguas-Rao received her J.D. from George Washington University Law School in 1997.
 She served for several years as a Staff Attorney with the Superior Court Self-Service Center, and Next Door Solutions to Domestic Violence.
 She served for two years as the Co-Chair of the Policy and Research Committee of the California Alliance Against Domestic Violence.
 Aguas-Rao handles case review and investigation focusing on claims of innocence.

 Maitreya Badami received her J.D. from the University of California, Berkeley Boalt Hall School of Law in 1994.
 She spent 16 years in criminal defense, both as a deputy public defender and in private practice.
 Badami has litigated both trial and appellate cases, in California state and federal courts.
 She has been a panel attorney for the Ninth Circuit Court of Appeals, litigating direct appeals and habeas corpus petitions.